Radiate’s Co-Founders Michael Tom and Philip Butler: How to Connect the World, One Festival at a Time

 Monetization is another area where opportunities have arisen as a natural byproduct of how the festival scene works.
 Festivals that don’t already have an app partner with Radiate and get access to a built-in community that’s excited to buy tickets and bring along friends who also want to buy tickets.

-While all of these are strong indicators of app health, Michael and Philip have a bigger vision for Radiate as an app that people can use year-round.
+While all of these are strong indicators of app health, Radiate’s founders have a bigger vision for Radiate as an app that people can use year-round.
 Their plans include expansion into new music genres, surfacing artist tours and local events, and making it easier for users to create and share their own events, all while keeping the quality of the community high.

 “In an ideal world, everywhere I go, I’ll feel like I know what’s going on, that I can meaningfully meet people, and that I belong,” said Michael.
 “We want to make that a reality through Radiate.
 We have a unique combination of social discovery and real-life experiences, and we want to make it as easy as possible to connect with the people and communities you want to.”